mbod/comm313_S21_Final_Project/final_data_story/README.md

-## Blog post of your data story for COMM313 Final Project
+## Blog post of your data story for COMM318 Group Project

 * This folder should contain the files that contain the output of all your data analysis.